mikwielgus/undoredo/README.md

   `rstar` feature. (example usage: [examples/rstar.rs](./examples/rstar.rs)).

 To use these, enable their corresponding features next to your `undoredo` dependency in your `Cargo.toml`.
-For example, to enable all foreign type implementations, write
+For example, to enable all third-party type implementations, write

 ```